RULES OF THE SENATE

 (3) When a Standing Committee adopts a motion to postpone consideration of the bill until after expiration of the established final date for regular consideration of the bill, the record of Committee consideration shall include the vote of each member on the adopted motion.

-(d) All standing committee meetings shall be considered open meetings except when declared to be an executive session by the standing committee chairman.
+(d) All standing committee meetings shall be considered open meetings except when declared to be an executive meeting by the standing committee chairman.

 [Ref: Mason's §§ 391, 611, 615 to 637, 663 to 678]